What is a VBAC?

 The old saying ‘once a caesarean, always a caesarean’ no longer holds true.
 A vaginal birth after caesarean (VBAC), can be a safe and positive way to have a baby.

-Women who’ve given birth by caesarean section usually have the option to deliver their next baby vaginally.
-However, if your doctor believes that there are medical concerns or risks with a VBAC, they are likely to recommend an elective caesarean.
+Women who’ve given birth by caesarean section (C-section) usually have the option to deliver their next baby vaginally.
+But if your doctor thinks there are health concerns or risks with a VBAC, they may recommend an elective caesarean.

-The chances of having a successful VBAC are higher if you and your baby are in good health and your pregnancy is progressing normally.
+Your chances of having a successful VBAC are much higher if you and your baby are in good health and your pregnancy is progressing normally.

-In contrast, your doctor may recommend a planned caesarean if:
+Your doctor may recommend a planned C-section birth if:

 - the reason you had your previous caesarean still exists